ciaran-finnegan/gate-controller/README.md

 # Vehicle Gate Controller

+## Status
+Working prototype.
+Documentation is limited and untested, a working knowledge of linux is recommended, no guidance is provided on setting file and directory permissions etc.

 ## Overview

 This project is designed to run on a Raspberry Pi and serves as a vehicle gate controller for an electric gate.
 It receives still images of vehicles approaching an electric gate from a CCTV camera which uploads the images via FTP.
 It uses the PlateRecognizer API to attempt to detect vehicle license plates, matches them against a list of authorised vehicle license plates, and triggers a relay device to open the gate if a match is found.
 Additionally, it sends email notifications to alert users when a match is detected or when no match is found.